zvxzdx/runeforge-wiki-ru/specific-guide/texturing/How-to-improve-flat-textures.md

 ![20.webp](/user-pictures/goat/improvingtextures/20.webp)

-## OTHER IMPROVEMENTS IN PHOTOSHOP
+## Other improvements in Photoshop
 What I also think helps is adding another Curves adjustment layer above the texture and below the occlusion map and setting the Preset to “Medium Contrast”.

 ![21.webp](/user-pictures/goat/improvingtextures/21.webp)